The Milk-Saver has been rigorously tested to ensure zero chemical leaching and contains no BPA or phthalates.

 As a new mother, one of the best things that (only) you can do for your baby is to breastfeed for the first year of his or her life.
 Breastfeeding is more than a lifestyle choice — it is an important health choice.
 Any amount of time that you can do it will help both you and your baby.
 While breastfeeding isn't the only option for feeding your baby, every mother has the potential to succeed and make it a wonderful experience.
 Use our resources to find out how breastfeeding can be one of the most important things you do for both you and your baby!

 Nearly every nursing mother worries at one time or another about whether her baby is getting enough milk.
 Since we can’t measure breast milk intake the way we can formula intake, it is easy to be unsure about the adequacy of our milk supplies.
 The perception of insufficient breast milk production is the most common reason mothers give for weaning or early introduction of solids or supplements.
 Although there is a very small percentage of women who can’t produce enough milk no matter what they do, this is very rare.
+The first thing to determine is whether your supply is really low or not.
+There is a tendency for a nursing mother to blame everything on her breast milk.
+Be careful not to get into the habit of attributing everything your baby does to nursing.
+All babies, formula or breastfed, have laid back, easy and fussy days.
+Many mothers worry about inadequate milk supply if:

 If your baby is losing weight or not gaining rapidly enough, you need to determine why your milk supply is low, and take steps to increase it.
+The following factors can contribute to an inadequate milk supply:

 If your milk supply is low, here are some suggestions to increase it:

-The most important thing to consider when dealing with an infant who is not gaining weight is your baby’s welfare.
+Your baby’s health: The most important thing to consider when dealing with an infant who is not gaining weight is your baby’s welfare.
 You need to work closely with his doctor, and monitor his weight carefully.
 It is often necessary to supplement with formula while you are working to increase your supply.
 Often, supplementing with formula is just what you need to put weight on the baby quickly so that he can nurse more vigorously and effectively.
 Once your baby is gaining weight appropriately, you can go back to nursing totally at the breast again.
-Don’t be afraid to use a bottle or supplement with formula if that is what works for you and your baby.
+Don’t be afraid to use a bottle or supplement with formula if that is what works for you and your baby. |